26 May 9 Safety Precautions to Know for Your Next Home Party

-If you want to protect your wood floors and carpets, try a carpet runner or a few small rugs that can cover the areas that will be used the most, like the living room and the hallway to the bathroom.
-These precautions will help keep dirt at bay and protect those hardwood floors.
+For floor protection, try a carpet runner or a few small rugs.
+These covers protect areas, such as the living room and the hallway to the bathroom.
+These precautions help keep dirt at bay and protect those hardwood floors.

 2. Wrangle Those Wanderers (Plus Save Some Electricity)

 Don’t want anyone going into your bedroom?